Top 20 Good Habits To Teach Your Kids

 - Following a healthy lifestyle – Good eating habits, sleeping habits, physical exercise – all these contribute to your child’s health.
 Let him adapt a lifestyle that will ensure he stays healthy.

 - Maintaining cleanliness – Guide your child to keep her room clean always.
 Teach her not to litter.
 Being neat, tidy and orderly will de-clutter her mind and help her stay calm and focussed.
 Let her also extend this cleanliness to her neighbourhood.
 Teach her to dispose of waste only in garbage bins in public places.

-- Possessing good personal hygiene – Brushing the teeth, bathing, washing the hands before and after eating, not picking the nose, closing the mouth while sneezing or coughing, washing the face, hands and feet immediately after entering the house – these are some of the points you should include when you train your child on hygiene.
+- Following good personal hygiene habits – Brushing the teeth, bathing, washing the hands before and after eating, not picking the nose, closing the mouth while sneezing or coughing, washing the face, hands and feet immediately after entering the house – these are some of the points you should include when you train your child on hygiene.
 Good hygiene contributes to good health.
 Make your child realise this.

 - Confiding in you – Tell your child to speak freely to you on anything and everything.
 Let her share with you all that happened during the day.
 Encourage her to confide in you when something bothers her.
 This will, especially, prove helpful when it comes to issues such as bullying or sexual abuse.

 - Working hard – Teach your little one to be as busy as the bee.
 Let her learn the importance of hard work.
 Make her understand that a laid-back or lackadaisical attitude towards work will get her nowhere.

 - Exhibiting good manners – ‘Please’, ‘Sorry’ and ‘Thank you’ – teach your child to use these words whenever required.
 Let her never hesitate to do so.
 Also, impart lessons on table manners, conversational etiquette, behaviour in public and so on to her quite early in life.